Joaquin Phoenix

 Phoenix began his career by appearing in television series in the early 1980s with his brother River.
 His first major film roles were in SpaceCamp (1986) and Parenthood (1989).
 During this period, he was credited as Leaf Phoenix, a name he gave himself.
 He took back his birth name in the early 1990s and received critical acclaim for his supporting roles in the comedy-drama To Die For (1995) and the period film Quills (2000).
 Phoenix received further critical acclaim and a nomination for the Academy Award for Best Supporting Actor for his portrayal of Commodus in the historical drama Gladiator (2000).
-He had success with the horror films Signs (2002) and The Village (2004), the historical drama Hotel Rwanda (2004), and won a Grammy Award, a Golden Globe Award and a nomination for the Academy Award for Best Actor for his portrayal of musician Johnny Cash in the biopic Walk the Line (2005).
+He had success with the horror films Signs (2002) and The Village (2004), the historical drama Hotel Rwanda (2004), and won a Grammy Award, a Golden Globe Award, and a nomination for the Academy Award for Best Actor for his portrayal of musician Johnny Cash in the biopic Walk the Line (2005).

 Following a brief sabbatical, Phoenix starred in the psychological drama The Master (2012), winning the Volpi Cup for Best Actor and earning his third Academy Award nomination.
-He received Golden Globe Award nominations for his roles in the romantic drama Her (2013) and the crime satire Inherent Vice (2014), and won the Cannes Film Festival Award for Best Actor for the psychological thriller You Were Never Really Here (2017).
-For his performance as the title character of Joker (2019), Phoenix won the Academy Award for Best Actor.
+He gained praise for his roles in the romantic drama Her (2013) and the crime satire Inherent Vice (2014), and won the Cannes Film Festival Award for Best Actor for the psychological thriller You Were Never Really Here (2017).
+For his performance as the titular character of Joker (2019), Phoenix won the Academy Award for Best Actor.
+He reprised his role in the 2024 sequel.
+He has since starred in the independent films C'mon C'mon (2021), Beau Is Afraid (2023) and Eddington (2025), and portrayed the title role in the historical drama Napoleon (2023).

-Phoenix is an animal rights activist.
-He has been vegan since the age of three and regularly supports charitable causes and has produced several documentaries on global meat consumption and its impact on the environment.
-He is in a relationship with actress Rooney Mara, with whom he has a son.
+Outside acting, Phoenix is an animal rights activist.
+A vegan, he regularly supports charitable causes and has produced several documentaries on global meat consumption and its impact on the environment.